DavidQTPham/Python/README.md

-## All of my Euler Project in Python are here## All of my Euler Project in Python are here## All of my Euler Project in Python are here
+## All of my Euler Project in Python are here